Are You Living Paycheck To Paycheck? Start With These Simple 4 Steps

 It’s getting close to the end of the month, funds are tight or non-existent and you tell yourself, “I just need to wait until my next paycheck and I’ll be okay.”
 Many of us have been there and many are still there.
 Living paycheck to paycheck can seem like a rollercoaster and groundhog day all rolled into one.

 When the next paycheck arrives there can be a feeling of relief that is shortly thereafter followed by dread and worry as the money dwindles.
 Repeat next month, and the next, and the next.
 There is a way to get off this paycheck to paycheck carnival ride.

-In a December 2020, CNBC article, Megan Leonhardt reported that based on a Highland Solutions survey of roughly 2,000 U.S. adults, 63% of Americans have been living paycheck to paycheck since Covid-19 began.
+In December 2020, a CNBC article by Megan Leonhardt reported that based on a Highland Solutions survey of roughly 2,000 U.S. adults, 63% of Americans have been living paycheck to paycheck since Covid-19 began.
 That number was at 47% prior to the pandemic.
-Additionally, the article stated 64% of millennials reported they are living paycheck to paycheck. https://www.cnbc.com/2020/12/11/majority-of-americans-are-living-paycheck-to-paycheck-since-covid-hit.html
+Additionally, the article stated 64% of millennials reported they are living paycheck to paycheck.

 Start Taking Control of Your Money